Approximate full conformal prediction in an RKHS: Designing an approximation from a very smooth loss-function

 \item otherwise, $0< \lambda (n+1) \leq \frac{\kappa^2 \beta_{\ell; 1}}{2}$ implies that

 \end{itemize} \end{theorem} The proof is deferred to Appendix~\ref{proof.thm.very.smooth}.
-For this choice of non-conformity score, the accuracy of the new prediction region improves at a rate that is proportional to the upper bounds on the non-conformity scores.
-If the regularization parameter $\lambda \propto 1/(n+1)^{r}$ for some $r \in (0, 1)$, then the new upper bounds improve at a rate of $O\paren{n^{-1 + r + \min \paren{-1 + 2r, 0}}}$ compared to $O\paren{n^{-1 + r}}$ for the upper bounds from the previous sections.
+For this choice of non-conformity score, the accuracy of the new prediction-region improves at a rate that is proportional to the upper-bounds on the non-conformity scores.
+If the regularization parameter $\lambda \propto 1/(n+1)^{r}$ for some $r \in (0, 1)$, then the new upper-bounds improve at a rate of $O\paren{n^{-1 + r + \min \paren{-1 + 2r, 0}}}$ compared to $O\paren{n^{-1 + r}}$ for the upper-bounds from the previous sections.